dhruvsharma15/active-learning-for-brats/README.md

 Git clone this repository in the same directory as your BraTS data - `Brats2018_training`.

-1. Execute first `extract_patches.py` to prepare the training and validation datasets which will be saved in the `Brats_patches_data` directory.
+1. Execute first `extract_patches.py` to prepare the training, validation, and testing datasets which will be saved in the `Brats_patches_data` directory.
+This also segregates the images into three different folders, one for each split, which can later be utilized for generating the predictions.
 2. then `train.py` to train the model.
 The trained weights will be saved in the directory `brain_segmentation`.
+3. Use `predict.py` to run prediction on the dataset.
+Define the path to folder where the dataset to be predicted is stored.

 ```
 python extract_patches.py
 python train.py
+python predict.py
 ```

 To use one of the query strategies:
 1. Import the strategy module in your code and understand its documentation to know what it takes as input and what it returns.
 2. Pass the parameters appropriately.

-Example:
+Sample of how to use the Active Learning framework with your model:

 Make the neccesary imports and define the dataset.
 Uncertainty sampling query strategy is used here.
 ```